ednxzu/hcp-ansible/docs/haproxy_servers.md

 enable_haproxy: "yes"
 ```

 You can also configure the version of haproxy you would like to use.
-This has very little impact, and should most likely be left outouched to whatever the collection version is defaulting to (which is the version that it is tested against).
+This has very little impact, and should most likely be left untouched to whatever the collection version is defaulting to (which is the version that it is tested against).

 ```yaml
 haproxy_version: "2.8"